User Manual

 6. Select the desired Spot Color [5] along which the Shape Nesting should be performed.

-7. Add the Operation Create Production Job [6] at this point and configure the desired settings for your Production Job (which will include an Imposition).
+7. Add the Operation Create Production Job [6] at the depicted position and configure the desired settings for your Production Job (which will include an Imposition).

 8. Click Save [7].